malmgrenola/feed-us/README.md

 5. commit your changes to your forked repo
 6. in a terminal run `yarn deploy` - to fire deploy script to Google Pages with custom root folder.

 If deployed to anything other than [malmgrenola.github.com/feed-us](https://malmgrenola.github.com/feed-us) you must create your own instances of Google Firebase with your own api keys provided in the [firebase-api.js](https://github.com/malmgrenola/feed-us/blob/main/static/assets/js/firebase-api.js#L2) config section.
-Full [guideline documentation](https://cloud.google.com/firestore/docs/client/get-firebase) is provided by Google
+Full [guideline documentation](https://cloud.google.com/firestore/docs/client/get-firebase) is provided by Google.

 ## Development